0xKryptonian/RealmOS/documents/COMPETITIVE_ANALYSIS.md

-# Competitive Analysis - HederaVerse vs Top Gaming Projects
+# Competitive Analysis - RealmOS vs Top Gaming Projects

 ## 🎯 Executive Summary

-HederaVerse is positioned as the **first AI-powered gaming platform on Hedera** with comprehensive blockchain integration.
+RealmOS is positioned as the **first AI-powered gaming platform on Hedera** with comprehensive blockchain integration.
 Our unique combination of AI agents, game variety, and Hedera-native features gives us a strong competitive advantage.

 ---